trifork/gradle-template/README.md

 sharing and by using it you get a high degree of interoperability between build systems.

-When using the deployment-plugin it is important to manage your build version.
-The property `version` should always update it when you have made a release to the repository.
-It is defined in the 'gradle.properties' file.

-You will only be able to release an artifact of a given version once.
-If you try to redeploy a release artifact, the deployment will fail (as it should).
-If you have made a mistake in a release, the only thing you can do is to confess you messed up and make a new release with a version bump.

-Deploy a release artifact:

-    gradle deployRelease

-While releases are fine when you are actually finished with an iteration or some other milestone, it is not always convenient to use release artifacts during active development.
-Therefore when you want to share your diamonds in the rough, you can use _Snapshot_ versions.
-Snapshots of a given version can be deployed with any number of times.
-For people familiar with Ivy, snapshots can be used as a 'latest integration' dependencies.

-Deploy a snapshot artifact:

-    gradle deploySnapshot

 When making a release it is important to make sure that you don't depend on any snapshot artifacts.
 Since snapshots change over time, future snapshot versions will potentially break your release (which is bad).

-So make sure you have no '-SNAPSHOT' dependencies when you call `deployRelease` or at the very least, as few of them as possible.

 TODO: In future this check might be automated.